soleo/peapod-hackathon/README.md

 ## Open Collective

-we use [opencollective](https://opencollective.com/learn-more) disclose our financial records.
+we use [opencollective](https://opencollective.com/learn-more) to disclose all our financial records.
 Check it our on [https://opencollective.com/peapod-hackathon](https://opencollective.com/peapod-hackathon).

-## Contributors
+## How to contribute

 We are looking for hackers, designers and foodies to contribute to our hackathon.

 - Hackers: Building cool CLI, Raspberry PI apps
 - Designers: Logo, doodle, UX/UI improvements etc.
 - Foodies: Chatting about what features you itch most in food related apps

+## Contributors

 Thanks goes to these wonderful people ([emoji key](https://github.com/kentcdodds/all-contributors#emoji-key)):